 The name may also be from Dand, Dandy, familiarly used in Scotland for Andrew.
 Comparing the Scottish records to the English ones, we can see that the Scottish ones were more recent and in many cases the name appears as a forename, not a surname.
 "Andrew Kerr, son of the eighth lord of Ferniehurst, who died in 1499, was generally known as 'Dand Kerr.'
 Dand was common as a Christian name in the south of Scotland in the sixteenth century, and in the list of tenants under the Abbey of Kelso in 1567 we find Dand Howy, Dand Glernet, Dand Lermont, Dand Craige, Dand Stobe, etc."

-Important Dates for the Dendey family
+Early History of the Dendey family

 This web page shows only a small excerpt of our Dendey research.
 Another 96 words (7 lines of text) covering the years 1613 and 1674 are included under the topic Early Dendey History in all our PDF Extended History products and printed products wherever possible.

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Dendey include Dandie, Dandy, Dande, Dando and others.

 Early Notables of the Dendey family (pre 1700)

 Notables of this surname at this time include: Kerr Dand, son of the eighth Lord of Ferniehurst; and Edward Dendy (bap.
 1613-1674), English Serjeant-at-Arms in the Long Parliament and for the Rump during the...